-Middleport Mayor Fred Hoffman would like to remind residents that Spring is here and it is time to get yards and porches cleaned up and ready to be enjoyed during the summer.
+Middleport Mayor Fred Hoffman would like to remind residents that it is time to get yards and porches cleaned up and ready to be enjoyed throughout the year.

 Both the Building Inspector and the police department will be making a concerted effort to enforce our littering and trash and clutter laws to make our town more presentable.